msqr1/importizer/README.md

-# include2import
+# Introduction
-- Still very unstable, but I would love feedback for improvement!
+Do you need help converting your header-based codebase to C++20 modules? include2import can help.

-- Convert ```#include``` code to ```import```
+Please note that include2import is still very unstable, but I would love feedback for improvement!

-- This only convert #include statements to import statement, as well as creating the GMF
+What does it do?
-- This takes you on the way to modularizing your codebase.
+- Convert ```#include``` statements to ```import``` statement, as well as creating the GMF
-- **You would still have to manually choose what to export after running.
-You would usually export everything, though.**
+- Takes you on the way to modularizing your codebase.
-- Requires valid C++20
+- **You would still have to manually choose what to export after running.**

 # Usage
 - Build from source for now.
 Just clone, make a directory inside the cloned repo, and run CMake from there.